StevenBradleyA/keeby/README.md

 <div style="display:flex">
   <img src="./react-app/src/media/readme1.gif" align="right" alt="binarygif" height="180" width="320" style="object-fit: cover"/>

-- The Home page displays all listings
+- The Home page serves as a hub for all available listings on the site.

-- The User is able to select the preview image

-- For an Individual listing

-- Placeholder

-- Placeholder
+- Each listing card features a preview image and brief description of the listing.

+- The layout is designed to make it easy for users to browse available listings quickly and efficiently.

+- Clicking a listing card will take the user to the full listing details page.

 </div>